robenkleene/audio-references/ableton-live/ableton-live-midi.md

 - To preview (play) notes when the MIDI editor is clicked on, turn on "MIDI Editor Preview" with the headphones icon above the piano roll notes.
 - To give multiple notes the same velocity, select the notes then drag their velocity to the maximum, then to the desired value.
 - To select all notes in a key, click the note in the piano roll.
+- Use `⇧` click to select multiple non-continuous MIDI notes

 ## MIDI Editor